-“The fairest thing to say about memory loss is that the most significant risk factor is aging.
-Most people will certainly experience some loss of memory in their 70s and 80s, but some start to notice it as early as their 50s.”
+The fairest thing to say about memory loss is that the most significant risk factor is aging.
+Most people will certainly experience some loss of memory in their 70s and 80s, but some start to notice it as early as their 50s.

-But memory loss can be a symptom of dementia, which Dr. Petersen defines as the inability to think as well as you used to.
+A mild degree of memory loss is quite common.
+But memory loss can be a symptom of dementia, which I define as the inability to think as well as you used to.
 Although Alzheimer’s disease — a progressive, degenerative brain cell disease that affects memory and mental function — is the most common form of dementia, the condition doesn’t necessarily include memory loss.
 It refers to degradation in thinking, caused by old age, that can affect your daily function.

-Dr. Petersen says the best thing you can do to keep memory loss at bay and sustain mental function for longer is to maintain physical fitness, be intellectually engaged, make heart-healthy food choices and stay socially connected.
+The best thing you can do to keep memory loss at bay and sustain mental function for longer is to maintain physical fitness, be intellectually engaged, make heart-healthy food choices and stay socially connected.

-“When it gets beyond ‘Where are my car keys?’ and ‘Where are my reading glasses?’ — when you start to forget important information and, most importantly, those around you start to notice your forgetfulness — it doesn’t mean you have Alzheimer’s or dementia,” Dr. Petersen says.
-“But, it probably merits a look by your physician to examine what might be going on.”
+When it gets beyond "Where are my car keys?" and "Where are my reading glasses?" — when you start to forget important information and, most importantly, those around you start to notice your forgetfulness — it doesn’t mean you have Alzheimer’s or dementia.
+But, it probably merits a look by your physician to examine what might be going on.

 Brain games to help prevent dementia

-“Some of these claims are based on real science, and if you engage in these activities, you may keep yourself mentally fresher and sharper for a longer period of time,” says Dr. Petersen.
-“The big challenge is determining whether or not this transfers into any real-life activity.
-We think so, but we don’t know for sure.”
+Crossword puzzles, Sudoku, word searches, mazes: You might have heard that activities such as these can be effective brain games to stay sharp.
+Some of these claims are based on real science, and if you engage in these activities, you may keep yourself mentally fresher and sharper for a longer period of time.
+The big challenge is determining whether or not this transfers into any real-life activity.
+We think so, but we don’t know for sure.

-“There is increasing evidence now that lifestyle modifications can affect your cognitive function going forward,” he says.
-“That doesn’t mean that lifestyle modifications will necessarily prevent Alzheimer’s disease.”
+Keeping active mentally, physically and socially might play a role in keeping your memory healthier for longer.
+There is increasing evidence now that lifestyle modifications can affect your cognitive function going forward.
+That doesn’t mean that lifestyle modifications will necessarily prevent Alzheimer’s disease.